-But we don’t have that problem in Ireland - it never gets that warm around the shoreline here.
-In fact, the acclaimed
+But we don’t have that problem in Ireland- it never gets that warm around the shoreline here.
+As a result, we start the

-oyster shenanigans in Ireland, the other oyster odyssey destinations start their shucking in earnest during the month of September.
-And to top off the celebrations, we thought we’d ask a couple of the top chefs involved in the Oyster festivities to give us their extra-special oyster recipes just for you The Festival: Hillsborough International Oyster Festival 2013, County Down
+So to top off the celebrations, we thought we’d ask a couple of the top chefs involved in the Oyster festivities to give us their extra-special oyster recipes just for you!

 A competitor shucking at The Galway International Oyster Festival

 The Recipe: Tempura of oyster on wilted spinach with soy and ginger dressing

 For the Soy and ginger dressing

 (1/2 cup) light soy sauce

 2 tbsp finely grated fresh ginger